 For those looking to use peppermint oil for possible hair growth, a more reliable method may be to add high-quality peppermint essential oil directly to a shampoo or conditioner before use.

-But, a concentration of 3 percent oil, as highlighted in the Toxicological Research study, can be difficult to measure without the proper scales.
+But, a concentration of 3 percent oil, as highlighted in the

 So, a rule of thumb is for someone to add 1 or 2 drops to the hair product in their hand, mix it, and apply it to the hair.
 A light tingle is desirable but burning or too much tingling may mean the oil is too strong.